-The City intends to maintain a consolidated portfolio in which all funds under the City's control, as specified in this Policy, are pooled for investment purposes.
-One of the fund's primary objectives is to insure that anticipated cash flows are matched with investment maturities.
+The City intends to maintain a consolidated portfolio in which all funds under the City's control, as specified in this policy, are pooled for investment purposes.
+One of the portfolio's primary objectives is to insure that anticipated cash flow needs are matched with investment maturities.
 Both short and longer-term maturities are laddered to meet general operating, capital project and debt service expenditures, based on known and projected cash flows.

 Another primary objective of the fund is the preservation and safety of principal by insuring that all securities are of a sufficiently high quality and duration so as to limit exposure to credit and market risks.
 The portfolio should therefore experience minimal volatility during varying economic cycles.
-Securities of all types are purchased with the intention of holding until maturity.
+Investments of all types are purchased with the intention of holding until maturity.

 Other objectives include maintaining liquidity, including the ability to reasonably meet unanticipated needs by purchasing securities with an active secondary/resale market.
-Diversification is maintained in order to minimize possible credit risk in a specific security type.
+Diversification is maintained in order to minimize possible credit risk in a specific investment type.

-The final objective of obtaining a market rate of return while considering risk constraints and cash flow needs, is much less important than safety of principal and liquidity.
+The final objective of obtaining a market rate of return is much less important than safety of principal and liquidity.
 The majority of investments are limited to low risk securities earning an equitable rate of return relative to the amount of risk.